dilshan5/apiTest/README.md

 # Introduction
 This is s codeceptJS Rest project.
 Use BDD approach in test case development.
+Used CircleCI as integration tool.

 # How to use
 This is done using CodeceptJS https://codecept.io/